 Gene Variant Copies Result Charcoal (Discovered in the Bengal) ASIP APb 0 No effect Solid Color Two copies of the Solid Color variant are needed for a cat to have solid colored hair.
 However, orange coloration overrides this effect, meaning that cats with partial or full orange coats can show tabby patterning in orange areas.
 Cats with zero or one copy of this variant are likely to have a tabby pattern due to color banding of the hairs.
-ASIP а 1 Banded hairs, tabby patterns likely Gloving (Discovered in the Birman) Two copies of the Gloving variant and Birman ancestry are needed for a cat to show white feet due to this variant.
-The Gloving variant can be found in non-Birman cats without having an effect on appearance and cats can have white feet without this variant suggesting other causes are yet to be discovered.
-KIT Ma 1 No effect Partial and Full White KIT W or $w^{\mbox{\tiny S}}$ 0 No effect Amber (Discovered in the Norwegian Forest Cat) MC1R е 0 No effect Russet (Discovered in the Burmese) MC1R er 0 No effect Dilution MLPH d 0 No effect Albinism (Discovered in Oriental breeds) TYR Ca 0 No effect Colorpoint (Discovered in the Burmese) TYR Cp 0 No effect Colorpoint (Discovered in the Siamese) Two copies of this variant result in a colorpoint pattern, although this can be blocked by other variants.
+ASIP а 1 Banded hairs, tabby patterns likely Gloving (Discovered in the Birman) KIT Mà 0 No effect Partial and Full White One or two copies of this variant will cause a part white or a full white appearance with blue coloration of one or both eyes possible.
+KIT W or w ^s 1 Partly or fully white coat likely Amber (Discovered in the Norwegian Forest Cat) MC1R e 0 No effect Russet (Discovered in the Burmese) MC1R er 0 No effect Dilution MLPH d 0 No effect Albinism (Discovered in Oriental breeds) TYR Ca 0 No effect Colorpoint (Discovered in the Burmese) TYR Cp 0 No effect Colorpoint (Discovered in the Siamese) Two copies of this variant result in a colorpoint pattern, although this can be blocked by other variants.
 Cats with one copy of the Colorpoint (Discovered in the Burmese) variant and one copy of the Colorpoint (Discovered in the Siamese) variant will show a darker base coat color and less contrasting colorpoint pattern than cats with two copies of the Colorpoint (Discovered in the Siamese) variant.
-TYR Ca 1 Colorpoints possible Mocha (Discovered in the Burmese) TYR Cm 0 No effect Chocolate TYRP b 0 No effect Cinnamon TYRP bı 0 No effect
+TYR Cs 2 Siamese colorpoint pattern likely Mocha (Discovered in the Burmese) TYR Cm 0 No effect Chocolate Cats with either two copies of the Chocolate variant or one copy of the Chocolate variant and one copy of the Cinnamon variant are likely to have a chocolate coat color.
+TYRP b 1 No effect Cinnamon TYRP bı 0 No effect

-Breed: Highlander Microchip number: 250268781443091 Birth date: 2024-06-24 Test date: 2025-01-11 ID kit: FPHXKGR
+Breed: Multiple Microchip number: 250268781230997 Birth date: 2024-04-01 Test date: 2025-01-09 ID kit: FSHLKPD